Covid19OutputJapan/Covid19OutputJapan.github.io/index.md

 summary:
 ---

-{% assign fig_loc = "./archives/20210302/Figures/" %}
+{% assign fig_loc = "./archives/20210309/Figures/" %}

-## Last update on March 2, 2021
+## Last update on March 9, 2021
-** Based on the data available as of February 28, 2021.
+** Based on the data available as of March 7, 2021.
 Click to enlarge each image.
 {% include link_to_code.html %}

 <!-- ### 1.
 Conditional Projections of Covid-19